Ditchcarbon

 Deutsche Telekom Europe B.V.'s reported carbon emissions

 In 2023, Deutsche Telekom Europe B.V. reported significant carbon emissions from its operations in Hungary, totalling approximately 14632000 kg CO2e for Scope 1 emissions, which includes 2061000 kg CO2e from stationary combustion.
 Scope 2 emissions were reported at about 1856000 kg CO2e (market-based), while Scope 3 emissions reached approximately 240238000 kg CO2e.
-The latter includes substantial contributions from purchased goods and services (about 113882000 kg CO2e) and upstream leased assets (approximately 74173000 kg CO2e).
+Notably, the largest contributors to Scope 3 emissions included purchased goods and services (about 113882000 kg CO2e) and upstream leased assets (approximately 74173000 kg CO2e).
 Deutsche Telekom Europe B.V. has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 84% by 2030 compared to 2015 levels.
-This target is part of a broader strategy aligned with the Science Based Targets initiative (SBTi) and includes a focus on increasing energy efficiency in data centres to achieve climate neutrality by 2030.
-The emissions data is cascaded from its parent company, Deutsche Telekom AG, reflecting the corporate family's commitment to sustainability.
-The reported figures and targets underscore Deutsche Telekom Europe B.V.'s dedication to addressing climate change and reducing its carbon footprint in the telecommunications sector.
+This commitment is part of a broader strategy aligned with the Science Based Targets initiative (SBTi) and includes a focus on increasing energy efficiency in data centres to achieve climate neutrality by 2030.
+The emissions data and climate commitments are cascaded from its parent company, Deutsche Telekom AG, reflecting a corporate family relationship that influences its sustainability strategies.

 Unlock detailed emissions data